The Online Application Is Closed

-The application for admission into the Ford Dorsey Master's in International Policy is currently closed, and will reopen for the Class of 2023 in late September.
+The application for admission into the Ford Dorsey Master's in International Policy is currently closed, and will reopen in late September 2020, for matriculation in September 2021.
 Learn more about our admissions process and upcoming events.

 "The Ford Dorsey Master's in International Policy is designed to produce leaders who can tackle today's most challenging international problems, drawing on the resources of a great university at the heart of Silicon Valley."